Signed in as:

 Navi is a volunteer favorite because of his happy outgoing manner and his enthusiasm to play ball.
 We call him the Mexican Jumping Bean

 This beautiful boy Dre was picked up as a stray in Yuma and never claimed.
 He sat at the Humane Society of Yuma until a foster stepped up.
 They returned him about a month later for "swimming too much"..in the middle of summer in Yuma no less.
 He had lost weight and didn't look good.
 About a month later I had enough of watching him sit around.
 I, and friend Pilot Randy made a flight to Yuma to pick up Dre, Bernie & 2 littles.
 Dre was then flown straight to his foster in Scottsdale.
 There is never a dull moment in rescue.
 The next day, I spoke to the foster and we decided to do the old swaperooski and traded dogs.
 She took the very rare green lab, a.k.a.
 Bakers Dozen, and I took Dre.
 He has turned out to be the be the BEST boy.
 He's completely deaf, which I suspect he always was, but acts as thought he was a trained service dog.
 His favorite thing is to follow his Dad everywhere he goes and then stand in his way.
 He loves to swim and has this amazingly soft, thick coat.
-When you approach Dre, he rolls immediately on his back waiting for belly rubs.
-We love him so much!
+When you approach Dre, he rolls immediately on his back waiting for belly rubs!

 Rescued 9.4.2022